 While most surfers debate about the best surfboard, other surfers, particularly women, have their most important question – what kind of active bikini to get.
 The answer is this pair of bikinis from Nike.
 This basic but elegant surf bikini is made of nylon and spandex, allowing quick drying and body fitting.

 This surf bikini from Nike is our top pick because of its excellent shape retention and chlorine-resistant fabric and because they are sold as pairs.
 Sometimes, it’s too much to find a pair for a top or bottom you bought separately.

 |Comes in pair|

-This brand that grew into a global youth culture brand has its roots sunk deep in the beach lifestyle.
-Therefore, it is no surprise that it’s one of the best surf bikinis we have on the list.
+This brand that grew into a global youth culture has its roots deep in the beach lifestyle.
+Therefore, it is no surprise that it’s one of the best surf bikinis on the list.
 Hurley is a unique blend of style and performance and only uses the best materials appropriate for both in and out of the water.

-Their Max Solid Scoop Bikini Top when partnered with Quick Dry Ribbed Bikini Bottom offer the best coverage with its generous fabric in the front.
+Their Max Solid Scoop Bikini Top, when partnered with Quick Dry Ribbed Bikini Bottom, offers the best coverage with its generous fabric in the front.

 Most of Hurley’s tops are perfect for surfing.
 The company is focused on giving sturdy and enough coverage, soft material, and strappy backs.
 These are all guaranteed to stay on as you surf while also providing sleek style.

-The bottoms seem to be designed to show some cheeks but maintain position with the grippers that stop it from riding up too much.
+The bikini bottoms are designed to show some cheeks but maintain position with the grippers, stopping them from riding up too much.
 Overall, this pair is perfect for taking that next wave and not worrying about slips.